cosmos/ibc/spec/ics-003-connection-semantics/README.md

 In `connOpenInit`, a sentinel empty-string identifier can be used to allow the recipient chain to choose its own connection identifier.

+A specific version can optionally be passed as `version` to ensure that the handshake will either complete with that version or fail.

 *ConnOpenInit* initialises a connection attempt on chain A.

 ```typescript